 Our program is advanced, meaning all applicants are required to complete a preliminary medicine year before entering neurology.
-We are fortunate to have four preliminary medicine spots set aside for neurology residents; however, all candidates must rank the Austin Internal Medicine-Neurology Preliminary program, or another preliminary program accredited by the Accreditation Council for Graduate Medical Education, for their internship.
+We are fortunate to have five preliminary medicine spots set aside for neurology residents; however, all candidates must rank the Austin Internal Medicine-Neurology Preliminary program, or another preliminary program accredited by the Accreditation Council for Graduate Medical Education, for their internship.

 We participate in the National Residency Matching Program (NRMP) and adhere to its policies and principles.
 Applications are to be submitted through the Electronic Residency Application Service (ERAS); we do not accept paper applications or applications sent via email.
 Applications for each academic year will be accepted until Nov.
 30. The deadline may be extended under special circumstances.
 Contact the program coordinator to request an extension.